shannonpeng/shannonpeng.com/app/content/projects/vers-project.md

 ### Team Photo

-Whether your mission ends in success or failure, your VERS experience concludes with a mission debrief with your actor and a team photo.
+Whether your mission ends in success or failure, your VERS experience concludes with a mission debrief with your actor and a commemorative team photo.

 <div class="image-set" markdown="1">